sympy/sympy/doc/src/modules/physics/unitsystems/index.rst

 Unit systems
 ============

-This module integrates unit systems into sympy, allowing a user choose which system to use when doing his computations and providing utilities to display and convert units.
+This module integrates unit systems into SymPy, allowing a user choose which system to use when doing his computations and providing utilities to display and convert units.